Flamenco/stackeditpro/Features.md

 If you want the non-conventional behavior, create your own preset or override in you document settings.
 You probably won't want the older behavior though...

+## Async Extensions
+There was not way for an extension to run asynchronously.
+This was an issue when rende

 ## Default Table Alignment Property
 Tables will now vertically align their cell content to the top.